awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation.md

  **Multi\-component products** – For example, a software product that requires a front\-end web server and a middle\-tier application server can be offered as a single combined solution\.
 Another example is a product that has one server functioning as a controller, with other servers running as a clustered set of workers\.

  **Multi\-product solutions** – For example, a new solution that combines two or more products to deliver a better\-together experience\.
-In this case, these solutions are distinct from any existing AWS Marketplace products that you already offer, even if those software products are the same or similar\.
+In this case, these solutions are distinct from any existing AWS Marketplace products that you already offer, even if those products are the same or similar\.

 ### Which scenarios aren't addressed by multi\-AMI products?<a name="cft-faq-question-02"></a>